xuonghuynh/beincom-post/README.md

 I read your requirements, which suggested using JSONPlaceholder to create fake data for interaction.
 Finding this relatively straightforward, I decided to take it a step further and develop a full-stack web application.
 Leveraging Prisma and PostgreSQL, I created a web app that allows users to create posts and save them to the database efficiently.

 I look forward to the opportunity to join your team in the near future.
 Please feel free to install and test the application.
-If you encounter any issues, please contact me using the information provided in the contact section below.
+If you encounter any issues, please contact me using the information provided in the [Contact Me](#contact-me) section below.

 ## Table of Contents